toogad/PooPyLab_Project/docs/brownbook_readme.md

 why things have been done in specific ways so that you may be able to offer better solutions and contribute to the project.

+Please see the code on [github](https://github.com/toogad/poopylab_project), with the high level development thoughts also on its wiki.

 -KZ